2014 MDEA Jurors

 Michael E. Wiklund, PE, CHFP—Mr. Wiklund is General Manager of UL’s human factors engineering practice (formerly Wiklund Research & Design Inc. in Concord, MA).
 The group helps companies develop safe, effective, usable, and appealing medical products.
 Board-certified in his profession, Wiklund’s experience as a project manager, principal researcher, and designer extends beyond medical devices to include consumer and scientific products, personal and business software, corporate and e-commerce Web sites, communications technology, and industrial equipment and workplaces.
-He has been a part-time instructor at Tufts University for over 25 years.
+As Professor of the Practice at Tufts University, heteaches courses on human factors in medical technology and software user interface design.
 Wiklund has been a contributing editor to Medical Device and Diagnostic Industry magazine (MD&DI) since 1993, and is a member of the publication’s editorial advisory board.
 He has published numerous articles, books, and technical papers, and has also presented papers at professional conferences in the medical device, human factors, and scientific instrumentation fields.
 He co-authored Usability Testing of Medical Devices and Designing Usability into Medical Products and co-edited Handbook of Human Factors in Medical Device Design.
 He is a voting member of the AAMI and IEC human factors engineering committees.
 Holding BS (civil engineering) and MS (engineering design/human factors) degrees from Tufts University, Wiklund is also a professional engineer.
 In 2004, MD+DI named Wiklund to its list of 100 notable people in the medical device industry.

 Michael E. Wiklund, PE, CHFP | General Manager – Human Factors Engineering | UL–Wiklund R&D | 152 Commonwealth Ave. | Concord, MA 01742 | Phone: 978-371-2700 | firstname.lastname@example.org | www.wiklundrd.com